 September 8, 1967.
 Pilot, Huang Jung-Bei.
 Killed.

-In a fascinating article translated from a Chinese news web site (link below), a detailed and largely hidden history emerges from this era of U2 flights over China.
-The U2 squadron for China surveillance was based in Taiwan was called the Black Cats.
+In a fascinating article translated from a Chinese news website (link below), a detailed and largely hidden history emerges from this era of U2 flights over China.
+The U2 squadron for China surveillance was based in Taiwan and was called the Black Cats.
 At first, the Chinese found it impossible to target and shoot down U2s.
 But in time they learned there was an 18 second delay after the target was "painted."
 They learned to fire their missiles under the 18 second window.

 Reconnaissance flights continued until 1972 when president Richard Nixon visited China and halted the flights.
 The Black Cats flew a total of 102 missions when they were officially disbanded in the spring of 1974.

-China and it's attempts to enter the nuclear club was of concern at the highest levels of government and military.
+China and its attempts to enter the nuclear club was of concern at the highest levels of government and military.
 When president Kennedy was shown the plan for an all out nuclear strike, China was targeted as well.
 Kennedy wanted to know why since at the time they had no active nuclear weapons and was told it was part of the overall strategic plan.
 The generals knew that China was developing weapons.

 So what did Lee Oswald have with any of this?
 The idea that Oswald was contemplating going to China is so far out there as to hamper proper analysis; unless he was an operative with lots of missions on the schedule and Dulles got them mixed up.
+He did start out his service in the Marines stationed in Japan and later they were moved to Taiwan.
+Oswald did work for a time at Jaggars-Chiles-Stovall, a company that processed U2 photographs which also included the China surveillance.

 Is there something greater going on here?
 There is always something greater going on here!
 Needless to say, it’s a mystery and one collecting dust in the Warren Commission‘s 26 volumes.